-Many advertisers don’t realize that their post-click experiences deserve the same attention and focus as their ads, and it causes their conversion rates to suffer.
+Many advertisers don’t realize that their post-click landing pages deserve the same attention and focus as their ads, and it causes their conversion rates to suffer.

 When ads and post-click pages convey the same narrative, not only are user expectations successfully met, but credibility is established — and consumer trust and credibility play a crucial role in winning conversions.
 This is especially true in the higher education industry, where students are extra cautious about where to invest a large chunk of their money.

-How Full Sail University segments their ads & post-click experiences
+How Full Sail University segments their ads & post-click landing pages

 Example 1: Sportscasting degree Google search